Supply Chain Roundtable

 Addressing Illegal, Unregulated, and Unreported (IUU) Fishing and Human Rights Abuses in Squid Fisheries

-• Improving transparency and traceability in squid supply chains: Global squid supply chains are highly complex.
+2. Transparency and traceability: Global squid supply chains are highly complex.
 With few exceptions, squid is harvested in fishing areas with weak regulations and lack of enforcement.
 Full traceability of a product, from the final buyer back to the fishing vessel, is vital to eliminate the risks surrounding lack of product origin information.
 This traceability requires a level of transparency by both management authorities and companies.
-The SR will focus on improving and publicizing participating companies’ purchasing policies, supporting the development of publicly available sustainability assessments of priority fisheries via FishSource, identifying product traceability schemes, and adopting due diligence processes to reduce risks associated with product mixing and developing IUU risk assessments in their supply chains.
-SR participants will also work to mobilize management authorities to improve or strengthen the implementation of import control schemes.
+The SR will focus on 1) improving and publicizing participating companies’ purchasing policies, 2) supporting the development of publicly available sustainability assessments of priority fisheries via FishSource, 3) identifying traceability schemes, tools, and initiatives that can help companies improve their own traceability, and 4) conducting and implementing pilots in key fisheries to improve global transparency and traceability.
+SR participants will also work to mobilize management authorities to improve or

-• Addressing human rights abuses in squid fisheries to ensure socially responsible fisheries.
-Recent evidence has highlighted rampant IUU fishing by distant water fleets (DWFs) in squid fisheries.
+4. Human rights due diligence: Recent evidence has highlighted rampant IUU fishing by distant water fleets (DWFs) in squid fisheries.
 In addition to risks of overfishing and threats to the health of marine ecosystems, this increased fishing effort by highly subsidized DWFs exacerbates issues of social justice.
 DWF catches compete – both in the water and in the market – with the catches of non-subsidized and often institutionally marginalized artisanal fleets, for whom squid is their main source of livelihood, further increasing the pressure on this resource.
 These artisanal fleets often operate in the informal economy and are subject to corruption and abuse from authorities, criminal groups, informal moneylenders, and middlemen.
-In addition, human rights abuses in squid fisheries – including modern slavery, bonded labor, human trafficking, child labor, unfair remuneration, indecent working conditions, and lack of gender equality – have become an increasing concern for industry in the last few years.
+In addition, human rights abuses in squid fisheries and global value chains – including modern slavery, bonded labor, human trafficking, child labor, unfair remuneration, indecent working conditions, and lack of gender equality – have become an increasing concern for industry in the last few years.
 Media reports have exposed exploitative labor practices and human rights abuses, particularly on fishing vessels operating in the high seas.
-SR participants will identify appropriate ways to ensure that human rights abuses do not occur in their supply chains and adopt these methods (e.g., third party audits) as part of their purchasing procedures.
-Furthermore, SR participants will work on a clear and tangible corporate social responsibility policy that will be posted on their corporate websites, detailing how this policy is responding to the nature and needs of their specific supply chain(s), and how it will be actioned in practical terms.
+The SR participants will work on a clear and tangible corporate social responsibility policy – which will be posted on their corporate websites – by 1) identifying appropriate tools and schemes to conduct HR due diligence in their businesses, 2) cooperating with experts to develop HR assessments in major squid fishing and processing sites, and 3) implementing purchasing procedures based on recommendations issued from the assessments.

 Public Statement on Squid IUU Issues in Global Supply Chains